FarronF/limerick-council-meetings/meetings/2019/12/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Special Meeting of Metropolitan District of Limerick - 28th November 2019.md

 (7)

-The Meetings Administrator declared the Motion defeated and the meeting was adjourned.--- 2
+The Meetings Administrator declared the Motion defeated and the meeting was adjourned.
+---
+2

 Members wished to express their support to Cllr Kilcoyne and his family on the recent incident